 Who are the Acadians in South-East New Brunswick?
-The network’s eight museums and their communities will help you understand the builders of the past and of the present!
+The network’s eleven museums and their communities will help you understand the builders of the past and of the present!

 From Memramcook to Bouctouche, from the bore to the strait, “build” your own experience by visiting the museums and communities of the Francophone Network of the Museums of South-Eastern New Brunswick!